jwhaney/jwhaney.github.io/_posts/2017-07-10-installing-jekyll-with-chocolatey.md

 ### Install Ruby via Chocolatey
     choco install ruby -y

-### Open command prompt and isntall Jekyll
+### Open command prompt and install Jekyll
     gem install jekyll

 ### *Note*
 Updates in the infrastructure of Ruby may cause SSL errors when attempting to use gem install with versions of the RubyGems package older than 2.6.
 (The RubyGems package installed via the Chocolatey tool is version 2.3) If you have installed an older version, you can update the RubyGems package using the directions [here](http://guides.rubygems.org/ssl-certificate-update/#installing-using-update-packages).

-And that's it!
+And thats it!